remacs/remacs/README.md

 Let's look at porting `numberp` to Rust.

 First, make sure you have configured and built Remacs on your system.
+You'll probably want to generate TAGS too, so you can jump to definitions of C functions.

-Emacs C uses a lot of macros, so it's useful to look at the expanded version of the code.
+Emacs C uses a lot of macros, so it's also useful to look at the expanded version of the code.

 Define a little file `src/dummy.c` with the C source of `numberp`, along